LeonardoRyuta/TapMove/README.md

 - **Shinami** for gas station infrastructure
 - **Privy** for seamless wallet authentication
 - **Aptos Labs** for the Move language and SDK

-## Contact

-For questions, issues, or suggestions, please open an issue on GitHub or reach out through the Movement community channels.

 ## Quick Start